scrummish/Space-Invaders-2018/README.md

 ## How To Play

-The player can move from left to right using directional pad and fire using the spacebar
+The player can move from left to right using the appropriate keys on the keyboard and fire using the spacebar

-Objective: Defeat the level one invasion without letting a certain amount of enemies get passed you, protect your ship!
+Objective: Defeat the level one invasion without letting a certain amount of enemies get passed you, or taking too much damage.
+Protect your ship!

 ## Getting Started

-Game is hosted on github at https://scrummish.github.io/Space-Invaders-2018/
+Game is available at https://scrummish.github.io/Space-Invaders-2018/

 ## Requirements